transistorgrab/OSSI/documentation/images/Readme.md

-This folder contains all images/pictures/figures that are used for documentaion purposes.
+This folder contains all images/pictures/figures that are used for documentation purposes.